 Pete The Cat Falling For Autumn: Pete is not a fan of fall.
 But he decides to do some detective work and finds out that there are lots of things about this season he loves, like corn mazes, hayrides, wearing scarves, and apple picking!
 This story helps kids learn that even though they might not love every season of the year, there are still good parts to each one.

 We’re Going On A Leaf Hunt: The seasons are changing, the days getting are shorter, and children everywhere are starting to make plans for their favorite outdoor adventures – and what could be more fun than a Leaf Hunt?!

 Have you been looking for a way to introduce your preschooler to math and fine motor skills?
 Look no further than these fall pattern block mats.
-They’re a no-prep activity they’ll love!
+They’re a fun activity and promote independent work in younger kids.

 Share With Us

 Did you make this cute scarecrow craft with your children or students?
 We love seeing how they turned out.

 Please take a picture and share them with us on our Facebook page or join our private Facebook group and show us in there!